-- (1) The accounting officer must - (a) keep a list of accredited prospective providers of goods and services that must be used for the procurement requirements through formal written price quotations; and are in keeping with the National Treasury Centralized Supplier Database. - (b) at least once a year through newspapers commonly circulating locally, the website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers; - (c) specify the listing criteria for accredited prospective providers; and - (d) Disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector. - (2) The list must be updated at least quarterly to include any additional prospective providers and any new commodities or types of services.
+- (1) The accounting officer must - (a) keep a list of accredited prospective providers of goods and services that must be used for the procurement requirements through verbal (petty cash , written and formal written price quotations; and are in keeping with the National Treasury Centralized Supplier Database. - (b) at least once a year through newspapers commonly circulating locally, the website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers; - (c) specify the listing criteria for accredited prospective providers; and - (d) Disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector. - (2) The list must be updated at least quarterly to include any additional prospective providers and any new commodities or types of services.
 Prospective providers must be allowed to submit applications for listing at any time and must in the first instance be registered with the Centralized National Treasury Database - (3) The list must be compiled per commodity and per type of service.
-Prospective providers are allowed to amen the list of commodity and type of service at any given point in time. - (4) Service providers must be registered on both Abaqulusi Municipal Database and Central Suppliers Database. - (5) No quotation may be solicited from any supplier/ service provider / contractor who is not registered and verified by the National Treasury Central Supplier Database and by the Abaqulusi Municipality data base or is in a position to be so before the award.
+Prospective providers are allowed to amend the list of commodity and type of service at any given point in time. - (4) Service providers must be registered on both Abaqulusi Municipal Database and Central Suppliers Database.

+(5) No quotation may be solicited from any supplier/ service provider / contractor who is not registered and verified by the National Treasury Central Supplier Database that is compliant.